psychiatric-genomics-consortium/mdd-wave3-meta/docs/contrib.md

 - `POP` is the ancestries superpopulation (e.g., `eur` for European ancestries)
 - `NN` is the number of PGC clinical cohorts included in the meta-analysis
 - `MM` is the number of additional cohorts included in the meta-analysis.
+- `RR` is the minor revision number
-- together `v3.NN.MM` is a verion for this analysis that can be used to track each summary statistics file as more cohorts are added to the eventual data freeze.
+- together `v3.NN.MM.RR` is a version for this analysis that can be used to track each summary statistics file as more cohorts are added to the eventual data freeze.

 For each analysis, create the following three files (replace `analysis` with a meaningful name for your workflow)